codercowboy/freedosbootdisks/README.md

 # Plans

   * Fix all links in this readme that have empty links
-  * Make a script to extract / replace boot sectors
+  * add comments to every file about their sources, license and so on
-  * Make a script to change volume labels in a boot sector
+  * clarify licensing on distributed v86/freedos images
-  * Make a script to create empty image, copy boot sector in place, copy freedos files in place
+  * add small readme into boot disks about source of the disks
-  * Check in sample
+  * Add descriptions of scripts to readme
-  * Generate the dos images
+  * Review readme

 # Demo

-Fabian Hemmer hosts an excellent v86 Demo that demonstrates a number of OS installations such as versions of Windows, different Linux installations, and various DOS versions [here]().
+Fabian Hemmer hosts an excellent [v86 Demo]() that demonstrates a number of OS installations such as versions of Windows, different Linux installations, and various DOS versions [here]().

 A demo of one of the stripped down diskette images from this project running on v86 is hosted [here]().

 # Images

 The FreeDOS boot diskette images provided are minimal.
-They only contain the following: [KERNEL.SYS](http://help.fdos.org/en/hhstndrd/base/kernel.htm), [CONFIG.SYS](http://help.fdos.org/en/hhstndrd/cnfigsys/index.htm), and [COMMAND.COM](http://help.fdos.org/en/hhstndrd/base/command.htm), and they come in differing sizes in case you want to fill the image with a few more programs.
+They only contain the following: [KERNEL.SYS](http://help.fdos.org/en/hhstndrd/base/kernel.htm), [CONFIG.SYS](http://help.fdos.org/en/hhstndrd/cnfigsys/index.htm), [AUTOEXEC.BAT](), and [COMMAND.COM](http://help.fdos.org/en/hhstndrd/base/command.htm), and they come in differing sizes in case you want to fill the image with a few more programs.

 The [v86 OS image library](https://github.com/copy/images) provides a more robust [720KB FreeDOS bootable image](https://github.com/copy/images/blob/master/freedos722.img) with additional utilities, drivers, and games.
+If needed, you can extract files from that image or any other boot diskette and place them in the [scripts/lib/boot_disk_contents]() director of this project and rebuild the boot disks using the [eddosboot.sh]() script.

 The provided images boot well in v86.
 I have not taken the time to see if they boot well on other virtualized platforms or on real vintage hardware.